 More to know: The chair has a five-point harness, three height adjustable positions and two footrests, making it work for babies both small and big.

 Age range: Six months to 60 pounds.

-Why it made the list: Price, price, price.
-Listen mamas, we get it.
+Why it's our fave: Price, price, price.
+Listen, mamas; we get it.
 The other chairs in this roundup are an investment and one that you may not be interested in making at the moment.
 If you're looking for a place to put baby for mealtime that is safe, easy to clean and super portable (it weighs only 7 pounds!)—oh, and that is currently under $20—well then Ikea's Antilop is your answer.
-Perfectly matching the all-white-and-stainless-steel kitchens that are so trendy right now, the high chair does have some limitations.
-It's harness is around the belly only, for example, and there isn't a footrest—details that make this seat a better option for babies that are a bit older and don't need as much support.
+It perfectly matches the all-white-and-stainless-steel kitchens that are so trendy right now, but the high chair does have some limitations.
+Its harness is around the belly only, for example, and there isn't a footrest—details that make this seat a better option for babies that are a bit older and don't need as much support.

 More to know: Antilop is super easy to take apart and reassemble, making it a great option for bringing baby to an impromptu dinner party at your neighbor's house.
 Traveling across the country and don't want to lug your high chair?
 At this price, you can ship one to your destination and leave it there (or donate it) when vacation time is over.

 Why it's our fave: You can go anywhere with this high chair as it clips on to almost every surface you can imagine.
 Countertops in the kitchen, restaurant tables, dining room tables.
 Ideal for small living spaces, this chair takes absolutely no floor space while still being super safe for your child.
 We used this one also long as possible with our first kid, keeping him in it until the last ounce the chair could hold because we loved it so much.

 More to know: The phil&teds chair is easy to clean, the tray is dishwasher safe and the seat can be spot cleaned or thrown into the washer for bigger messes.